Kenya’s Lami raises $1.8M to scale API insurance platform across Africa – TechCrunch

 There are just a handful of female founders who have raised million-dollar rounds.
 Though Abass sits comfortably in this illustrious club, it took thick skins and confidence in her product to get in.

-“The funding landscape in Kenya is generally biased towards male founders and in East Africa, especially to foreign founders.
+“The funding landscape in Kenya is generally biased toward male founders and in East Africa, especially to foreign founders.
 So it was a lot harder to get investors excited and onboard with us.
 For us, we’ve built something quite exciting, although it took some time.
 One key thing why we wanted to make this publicized is so other female founders can see that there’s an opportunity to do the same too,” she said.